bnaucler/ql/README.md

 # ql / quicklist
 Quicklist is a tool for creating / sharing lists, for oneself or with others.
 It's built to have a minimal and intuitive UI without clutter and low requirements for backend capacity.
-The interface is designed primarily for mobile use; desktop is a bit of an afterthought.
+The web interface is designed primarily for mobile use; desktop is a bit of an afterthought.

 There is a public instance running at [ql.bnaucler.se](https://ql.bnaucler.se) if you want to give it try.